-Editing a Directory Wildcard

-To edit a Directory Wildcard
+Printing a Directory Wildcard

-- In the Directory Manager tree pane, click the PLUS SIGN to expand the Wildcards node. - 2.
+То edit a Directory Wildcard Editing a Directory 1.
+In the Directory Manager tree pane, click the PLUS SIGN to expand the Wildcards node.
+Wildcard 2.
 Click the Wildcard you want to edit.
-The Wildcard opens in the edit pane. - 3.
-Make changes as desired, and then click Apply. - To cancel the changes before you click Apply, click Revert.
-After you click Apply, the changes are committed and cannot be undone.

-Deleting a Directory Wildcard

-To delete a Directory Wildcard

-- 1. In the Directory Manager tree pane, click the PLUS SIGN to expand the Wildcards node. - 2.
-Do one of the following: - Right-click the Wildcard, and then click Delete. - Click the Wildcard, and then click the Delete button at the bottom of the edit pane.

-Viewing a List of all Directory Wildcards and Their Properties

-Wildcard properties include: Name, Comment, the value, the date changes were last saved and by whom, and the date created and by whom.

-To view a list of all Directory Wildcards and their properties

-- In the Directory Manager tree pane, click the Wildcards node.
+The Wildcard opens in the edit pane.
+3. Make changes as desired, and then click Apply . • To cancel the changes before you click Apply , click Revert .
+After you click Apply , the changes are committed and cannot be undone.
+Deleting a То delete a Directory Wildcard Directory Wildcard 1.
+In the Directory Manager tree pane, click the PLUS SIGN to expand the Wildcards node.
+2. Do one of the following: • Right-click the Wildcard, and then click Delete . • Click the Wildcard, and then click the Delete button at the bottom of the edit pane.
+Viewing a List of all Directory ldcard properties include: Name, Comment, the value, the date changes re last saved and by whom, and the date created and by whom.
+Wildcards and Their Properties То view a list of all Directory Wildcards and their properties ٠ In the Directory Manager tree pane, click the Wildcards node.
 The list of all of the Wildcards and their properties appears in the editing pane. - To view or edit one of the Wildcards, click the Wildcard in the list, and then click Edit at the bottom of the editing pane. - To delete one of the Wildcards, click the Wildcard in the list and then click Delete at the bottom of the editing pane. - To print a report for one of the Wildcards, click the Wildcard in the list and then click Print at the bottom of the editing pane.
-See

-- "Printing a Directory Wildcard" on page 126 for details about the contents of the Wildcard report. - To create a new Wildcard, click New at the bottom of the editing pane.
-See "Defining a Phone Number Wildcard" on page 123 or "Defining a URI Wildcard" on page 125 for instructions.
+See "Printing a Directory Wildcard" on page 133 for details about the contents of the Wildcard report. - To create a new Wildcard, click New at the bottom of the editing pane.
+See "Defining a Phone Number Wildcard" on page 130 or "Defining a URI Wildcard" on page 132 for instructions.